ericwetzel7/2022-core-mentor/CONTRIBUTING.md

 branch into master, you will need to make a "pull request" on Github.
 Never create a pull request for code you haven't tested.

 1. Make sure your changes are pushed to your branch on Github.
 If they haven't been, do that first.
-2. On Github, click on the "Pull requests" tab near the top, below the name of the repository (not the one on the very top menu bar).
+2. On Github, click on the [Pull requests](https://github.com/FRC-Team-2165/2022/pulls) tab near the top, below the name of the repository (not the one on the very top menu bar).
 3. Click on the green "New pull request" button on the right.
-4. You will see two  dropdowns in the middle left, which likely say something like "base: master" and "compare:master".
+4. You will see two  dropdowns in the middle left, which likely say something like "base: master" and "compare: master".
 5. Click on the dropdown that says "compare", and select the branch you want to merge into `master`.
 6. The changes between the branches should show up.
 Click the green "Create pull request" button.
 7. On the new page, give a title to your pull request, and fill in the larger box with the details of what you've changed.